Vintage wrought iron and blown glass lantern

 Weighs 5 kg.

 Prestigious antique furniture and accessories can be an excellent idea for interior decoration.
 There is currently a growing number of enthusiasts for high-quality vintage items that have a distinct character and soul.
-This is a nod to history, the creation, and design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its characteristic features.
+It’s a nod to history, creating and designing classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance style was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly speaking, chest furniture.
 There was also an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for an exclusive antique suitable for your interior.
+This is especially important when searching for an exclusive antique that suits your interior.

 The key aspect of stylish antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details